fylgja/fylgja/components/form/README.md

 By default all form styles are set to the fylgja default style.

-If you whatnt to use the field or box style, change the variable `$form-style` to one of the other options.
+If you want to use the field or box style, change the variable `$form-style` to one of the other options.

 Or if you are importing this as plain CSS or in PostCSS use;